In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

 One time/Special Events should be licensed.
 Taxpayers are required to file a return for a one-time event.
-The admissions tax license is not automatically closed.
-The Account Closing Form
+The admissions tax license is not automatically closed and must be closed on MyDORWAY.

 The following list is not all inclusive, but is provided as a guide: